andrewauclair/SoundPlusPlus/README.md

 An easy to use sound solution for games and other applications written in C++.

+Current project is in Visual Studio 2010, and has been tested on Windows 7 64bit only.

 Current Features:
 	- Play WAV and OGG files from sources
 	- 3D audio by OpenAL